Is Your Billing System Handling Corner Cases Effectively?

 Billing DOM determines when to finalize the bill.
 For example, a Customer billed on the 5th of every month.

 Invoicing: The final step is to generate invoices.
 Invoices capture the charges for the consumed services that have been used.
+Invoices are typically sent to customers every month.
+Invoices are delivered via paper bills, emails, or online self-care portals.

 The invoice includes a detailed breakdown of the services used, charges applied, applicable discounts, taxes, and any applicable promotional messages.
 Invoices are the legal document that reflects accurate charges incurred by the Customer and payments are collected against them.